char990/gc20/docs/WebSocketProtocol.md

 }
 ```

+Unpacking file:

-First, make a backup of current config to "config.bak".
-Then save file to "cfg_import" and unpack it("tar xf cfg_import") to overwrite the files in "./config/".
+1. Make a backup of current config to "config.tar"
+2. Save file to "cfg_import"
+3. Unpack it("tar xf cfg_import") and there should be cfg.tar and cfg.md5
+4. Check MD5 and unpack cfg.tar("tar xf cfg.tar").File in "./config/" may be overwrited

 ### BackupFirmware